Eyeless in Gaza (band): 1983-1987: shift towards pop

-In 1989, Bates would recall that both he and Becker had seemed to feel that the band had peaked with the title track of Back to the Rain and no longer needed to continue.
+In 1989, Bates would recall that both he and Becker had seemed to feel that the band had peaked with the title track of Back From the Rains and no longer needed to continue.
 "Recording that song was one of my proudest moments with Gaza.
 The track was just so wonderful it seemed to epitomize everything that Peter and I thought was wonderful about music.
 It was almost, "well, we’ve done it now, we can finish the group."
-It wasn’t intended that way, but it was a good, full stop."
-Four years later, Becker would recall things differently, stating that the band had broken up due to frustration with their failure to advance their career - "we hadn’t worked live for a year, Martyn said to me that he was going to do some solo stuff, to fill in the gaps.
-We were talking, and he was saying things like "Why don’t you go and do some things by yourself as well?", but he was trying to say "Look it’s all coming to an end, isn’t it?"
-I think I said to him, I can’t remember the exact words, but it was something like "Well, better call it a day, then, because it’s not getting anywhere."..."
+It wasn't intended that way, but it was a good, full stop."
+Four years later, Becker would recall things differently, stating that the band had broken up due to frustration with their failure to advance their career.

 Eyeless in Gaza played their final gig in Reus, Spain in 1987, with the concert being filmed for Spanish TV.
 Cherry Red released the retrospective collection Kodak Ghosts Run Amok-–Chronological Singles, etc., 1980-86 in 1987.

 1987-1992: hiatus

 Following the split, Becker married and temporarily relocated to Spain.
-Bates and Elizabeth S. were also married by this point, and Bates had begun concentrating on solo work.Walker, John & Robbins, Ira "Eyeless In Gaza", Trouser Press.
-Retrieved 25 March 2013 Between 1987 and 1990, he would release three folk-based solo albums, The Return of the Quiet, Love Smashed on a Rock and Letters to a Scattered Family.
+Bates and Elizabeth S. were also married by this point, and Bates had begun concentrating on solo work.
+Between 1987 and 1990, he would release three folk-based solo albums, The Return of the Quiet, Love Smashed on a Rock and Letters to a Scattered Family.